-Customer experience (CX) and user experience (UX): These two terms mean fundamentally different (though complementary) things, yet are often used interchangeably by app, software, and website owners as if they were one and the same.
+Customer experience (CX) and user experience (UX) — these two terms mean fundamentally different (though complementary) things, yet are often used interchangeably by app, software, and website owners.

 The confusion comes from how we tend to define our clientele.
 Our users are our customers — so the user experience and customer experience must be equivalent, right?

-Actually, no. UX and CX are distinct, and it’s important to understand this distinction if your users/customers are to enjoy the best possible overall experience of your product and your brand.
+Actually, no. UX and CX are two different concepts, and it’s essential to understand this distinction if your users/customers are to enjoy the best possible overall experience of your product and your brand.

 So let’s clear things up.